 Relocating to the United Kingdom

-London is one of the most popular destinations for affluent families.
+London is one of the most popular destinations for wealthy families.
 When relocating to England (UK), it is possible to benefit from UK non-domiciled taxation.
-Under the non-domiciled taxation rules, foreigners who have internationally relocated to the UK will only be taxed on income and gains that arise or accrue in the UK on the assets they hold in the UK (including UK bank accounts), and on the income they generate outside the UK and subsequently remit to the UK.
+Under the non-domiciled taxation rules, foreigners who have taken up residency in the UK will only be taxed on income and gains that arise or accrue in the UK on the assets they hold in the UK (including UK bank accounts), and on the income they generate outside the UK and subsequently remit to the UK.

 Read more about relocating to the United Kingdom